 i-Mean conference details

-The i-mean@UWE 3 conference will address the relationship between language and identity.
+The i-mean@UWE 3 conference 2013 addressed the relationship between language and identity.

 Following the i-Mean tradition, we seek to explore ways in which researchers can fruitfully work across methodological and disciplinary boundaries.
 We also welcome scholars from other disciplines who have an interest in the links between language and identity.